 - Viewing at the funeral parlor $400 and up depending on particular services involved.

 - Family transport $50 to $500

 - Grave liner (not required in most states but the funeral services will try to get you to buy one) $1000

 - Gravestone (this price will vary greatly on where you get your gravestone.
 Generally speaking, if you buy it from the funeral parlor, it’s going to be more costly than if you purchase one elsewhere) $2500

 - Vault $1500

-Note: The price of the services mentioned here are in USD and may vary depending on the provider, location and client requirements.
+Note: The price of the services mentioned here is in USD and may vary depending on the provider, location, and client requirements.